fagiolini/fagiolini.github.io/_posts/2020-11-10-guide-tofu.md

 *mostly found in organic shops.*

 ## how to use
-it is not recommended to taste if by itself: in fact, it is almost completely tasteless. this flaw turns into a great quality when we learn how to cook it.
+it is not recommended to taste plain tofu by itself: in fact, it is almost completely tasteless. this flaw turns into a great quality when we learn how to cook it.

 we must think of tofu as a sponge: it perfectly absorbs the flavour of the ingredients we couple it with.